 Missed the Boat!!!

-So my "hard working" husband left early Saturday morning to go out on the wild, wet ocean in search of supplying food for our family.
-Who am I kidding...he went on his yearly fishing trip out to somewhere up the coast to do something he loves fishing, and eating delicious prepared meals. (nope I can't compete) No big deal, I think in some way it is good for him to have some kind of hobby, and I am glad that it is one that brings home lots of yummy fish.
+So my "hard-working" husband left early Saturday morning to go out on the wild, wet ocean in search of supplying food for our family.
+Who am I kidding...he went on his yearly fishing trip out to somewhere up the coast to do something he loves fishing and eating deliciously prepared meals. (nope I can't compete) No big deal, I think in some way it is good for him to have some kind of hobby, and I am glad that it is one that brings home lots of yummy fish.

-BUT here is the story, he was supposed to be home early(ier) tonight to help me finish up the packing and load the trailer (no not A trailer, the historic tent trailer we bought and turned into a utility trailer, a very good investment) So I phoned him and they had missed there reservation on the ferry.
+But here is the story, he was supposed to be home early(er) tonight to help me finish up the packing and load the trailer (no not A trailer, the historic tent trailer we bought and turned into a utility trailer, a very good investment) So I phoned him and they had missed there reservation on the ferry.

-Now I know it is not my husbands fault because he HATES being late, and wouldn't of liked to miss the boat.
-Now he is coming home super late...I will be asleep....
+Now I know it is not my husband's fault because he HATES being late, and wouldn't have liked to miss the boat.
+Now he is coming home super late...I will be asleep...

 Saturday, August 7, 2010